• About PeterSIronwood

 Drawing by Pierce Morgan

 Many Paths shook her head in sadness.
 She wondered whether a people could be so … disconnected from the Great Tree of Life — so out of touch with their own heart — that they would not even notice how … hateful it was to steal someone’s child.
 Many Paths felt tempted to turn her hate onto Jaccim, but she intentionally slowed her breathing and tried to think what it might be like for her if she had been brought up among the ROI — doing things without question — whatever you were told — not thinking for yourself about right and wrong.
 Sometimes, that kind of discipline was required.
 But always?
-Even in hunting the Large Ones or in war, sometimes warriors see that plans must be changed in the moment.
+Even in hunting the Large Ones or in war, warriors sometimes see that plans must be changed in the moment.

 Many Paths sat silently, looking at Jaccim.
-He has spent his entire life not thinking about such questions.
+She thought: He has spent his entire life not thinking about such questions.
 He just does what he is told to do by those he sees as his superiors.
 He has never thought about what it’s like from the child’s viewpoint or the parent whose child was stolen.
 Chiding him would accomplish nothing.
 He would have to be shown over a long period of time.
-For now, she decided, he clearly views me, and even Tu-Swift, as “superiors” so he can be trusted to fulfill his role.
+For now, she thought, he clearly views me, and even Tu-Swift, as “superiors” so he can be trusted to fulfill his role.

-“Jaccim, do you notice how the horses gallop?”
+Many Paths smiled and asked, “Jaccim, do you notice how the horses gallop?”

 At last, a question he understood, thought Many Paths, because the answer came back quickly.
 Jaccim spoke with enthusiasm.